Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Pseudo-Boolean and Constraint Satisfaction Formulations

-To define authorisations in (\ref{eq:mx-authorisations}), we still need the $x_{s, u}$ variables, which have to be linked to the $M_{s_1, s_2}$ variables.
+The $x_{s, u}$ variables, used to define authorisations in (\ref{eq:mx-authorisations}), need to be linked to the $M_{s_1, s_2}$ variables.
 In particular, if $M_{s_1, s_2} = 1$ then we require that $x_{s_1, u} = x_{s_2, u}$ for every $u \in U$, see (\ref{eq:mx-link1}), and if $M_{s_1, s_2} = 0$ then $x_{s_1, u} + x_{s_2, u} \le 1$, i.e.\ at least one of $x_{s_1, u}$ and $x_{s_2, u}$ has to take value 0, see (\ref{eq:mx-link2}).
 To improve propagation, we formulate optional (transitive closure) constraints (\ref{eq:mx-link-m1}) and (\ref{eq:mx-link-m2}).
 These constraints are entailed by the link between the $M$ and $x$ variables in (\ref{eq:mx-one-user})--(\ref{eq:mx-link2}), but adding them increases the propagation avoiding the cost of extra reasoning involving the $x$ variables.